 Download The Free Ubbersuggest Chrome Extension

-Ubbersuggest is free (with limits) as of updating this post, October 13, 2020.
+Ubbersuggest is free (with limits) as of updating this post.
 I am not an affiliate of Ubbersuggest (since they do not have an affiliate program), but I'll be the first to apply when they open it, LOL.

 Anyway, once you have it, perform the above methods and press enter when you hit a keyword you want to target.
 The difference now that you have the Chrome extension for Ubbersuggest is you'll see the important metrics.